janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 Requests can be written and responses can be read in multiple write or read system calls.
 The default `:read` and `:write` timeout limits the time *for each operation*.
-This means that if you set `:connect`, `:read`, and `:write` timeouts to 1 second, the request could still potentially take longer than 3 seconds if multiple write or read calls are executed.
+This means that if you set `:connect`, `:read`, and `:write` timeouts to 1 second each, the request could still potentially take longer than 3 seconds if multiple write or read calls are executed.

 Http.rb has the ability to specify a **global timeout**, where you can limit the total amount of time the HTTP request can take.
 This is again most useful